s0rg/properties-svc/README.md

 ##### `POST`

-- `/set-tag` - sets bundles for user by tag.
+- `/set-tag` - sets bundles for user by tag (by one at time).
-- `/set-bundle` - sets bundles for user by bundle names.
+- `/set-bundles` - sets bundles for user by bundle names.
 - `/unset-tag` - un-sets bundles for user by tag.
-- `/unset-bundle` - un-sets bundles for user by bundle names.
+- `/unset-bundles` - un-sets bundles for user by bundle names.

 All `POST`-endpoints consumes following object for simplicity:
 ```